Tokyo-Metro-Gov/covid19/.github/CODE_OF_CONDUCT_EN.md

 # Our mission

 * We will work to protect citizen's life and health.
-* We will work to make the fact open to both the domestic and overseas people.
+* We will work to increase the transparency of information for everyone.
-* We will demonstrate our integrity and visualise the outcomes of our work.
+* We will demonstrate our integrity and visualise the outcome of our work.

 # Code of conduct for developers